MicrosoftDocs/windows-powershell-docs/docset/windows/webapplicationproxy/Set-WebApplicationProxyConfiguration.md

 ```

 ### -ADFSTokenAcceptanceDurationSec
-Specifies the maximum duration in seconds until which the Web Application Proxy server accepts the edge token issued by the AD FS server.
+Specifies the maximum duration in seconds until when the Web Application Proxy server accepts the edge token issued by the AD FS server.

 ```yaml
 Type: UInt32